Author: Wagner, Emma

 Full Citation: Wagner, E. (2017).
 Refugee education: Is technology the solution?
 (Case study).
 Promising Practice in Refugee Education.

-While there are multiple challenges in providing quality education to the world’s refugee children, the need for innovative, cost-effective and scalable educational solutions has never been more urgent.
+Overview: While there are multiple challenges in providing quality education to the world’s refugee children, the need for innovative, cost-effective and scalable educational solutions has never been more urgent.
 This paper highlights some promising practices in using technology to bridge the gaps, and asks if technology is the solution to providing refugees with quality education?
 Promising practices featured in this case study:

 - Read to Kids, Jordan – Worldreader